dcboules/BDN9-macropad/README.md

 "# BDN9-macropad"

 I built this macro pad to solve a lot of minor inconveniences in my day to day computer experience.
-Because it is only 9 keys, I had to brainstorm so that I could itilize those keys to do more than one task.
+Because it is only 9 keys, I had to brainstorm so that I could utilize those keys to do more than one task.
 I wanted each set of macros to be used when I am using a corresponding program.
 For instance, during the pandemic, all of my classes are on Zoom.
 I take notes in Microsoft OneNote.
 I use Adobe Photoshop, Discord, and Microsoft VS Code regularly.
 I decided to make 5 different profiles that can be